louisgv/doc.ift.org/source/regulatory/simp-compliance.md

 * **Scientific Name** - Pulled from Master Data
 * **Catching Country** - Pulled from the Country of Origin in the ILMD data of the Fishing Event
 * **FAO Zone** - Pulled from the Vessel Catch information in the ILMD data for the Fishing Event
-* **Offload / Landing Date** - Pulled from the Event Time of the Offload Event
+* **Offload / Landing Date** - Pulled from the Event Time of the Offload Event.
 * **Fishing Method** - Pulled from the Vessel Catch information in the ILMD data for the Fishing Event
-* **Product Form** - Pulled from the Master Data
+* **IFTP Number** - Pulled from the Master Data of the Vessel / Party.
+In this example we will pull it from the Master Data of the Vessel Owning Party.
-* **IFTP Number** - ?????
-* **First Receiver Business Name** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce"
+* **First Receiver Business Name** - Pulled from the Master Data for the BizLocation of event with the disposition of "entering_commerce".
-* **First Receiver Address** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce"
+* **First Receiver Address** - Pulled from the Master Data for the BizLocation of event with the disposition of "entering_commerce".
-* **First Receiver Contact Name** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce"
+* **First Receiver Contact Name** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce".
-* **First Receiver Contact Email** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce"
+* **First Receiver Contact Email** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce".
-* **First Receiver Contact Phone** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce"
+* **First Receiver Contact Phone** - Pulled from the Master Data for the BizLocation of the event with the disposition of "entering_commerce".
 * **Product Net Weight** - Pulled from the Net Weight recorded for the Product in the Offload Event
+* **Product Form** - Pulled from the Product Form of the Master Data of the Offloaded product.
 * **Vessel Flag** - Pulled from the Master Data for BizLocation of the Fishing Event or from the Vessel Catch information in the ILMD data of the Fishing Event
 * **Vessel Name** - Pulled from the Master Data for BizLocation of the Fishing Event or from the Vessel Catch information in the ILMD data of the Fishing Event
-* **Transshipment Veesel Country** - Pulled from the Master Data for the BizLocation of the Transshipment Event
+* **Transshipment Location Country Code** - Pulled from Read Point geo-coordinates of the Transshipment Event.
-* **Offload Country** - Pulled from the Master Data for the BizLocation of the Offload Event
+* **Offload Country** - Pulled from the Master Data for the BizLocation of the Offload Event.
+This attribute is not used in this example because there is a Transshipment that occurs.

 This documentation is not meant to serve as a guide for SIMP and is just mean to be an example of converting GDST EPCIS XML into a SIMP Records.
 For futher documentation on SIMP please see [here](https://www.cbp.gov/sites/default/files/assets/documents/2017-Oct/Implementation%20Guide%20for%20NMFS%20SIM%209-28-17_v2.pdf).